 10 plays = 100 NP

 Guess what else!
 You can win trophies from this game!
 Yes, multiple trophies!
 The first is for being on the normal high score table.
+This trophy is a little trickier to get, though, because the high score table itself doesn't reset.
+After three months of not playing a game of Pyramids, a user's score will be reset.
+So long as they continue playing more games, they will keep their high score.

 The second is the Pyramids Bonus trophies, which are considerably easier to achieve.
 They're awarded when you successfully complete a certain number of Pyramids games.